adamalama151212-code/songs-guesser/README.md

   - `bass[SongName].mp3` - Bass guitar and low frequencies
   - `rhythm[SongName].mp3` - Rhythm guitar and chords
   - `lead[SongName].mp3` - Lead guitar and solos
-- **☁️ Storage:** GitHub raw files for reliable streaming
+- **☁️ Storage:** CloudFlare R2 for reliable streaming

 This approach allows players to hear individual instrument parts, making the guessing game both educational and entertaining for music enthusiasts.

-## Instalacja
+## Installation

-1. Zainstaluj Flutter SDK
+1. Install the Flutter SDK
-2. Sklonuj repozytorium
+2. Clone the repository
-3. Uruchom: `flutter pub get`
+3. Run: `flutter pub get`
-4. Uruchom backend API (Flask)
+4. Start the backend API (Flask)
-5. Uruchom aplikację: `flutter run`
+5. Run the app: `flutter run`

 ## Backend API

-Backend wymaga Flask servera z endpointami:
+The backend requires a Flask server with the following endpoints:
-- `/artists` - lista artystów
+- `/artists` - list of artists
-- `/songs/by-artist` - piosenki dla konkretnego artysty
+- `/songs/by-artist` - songs for a specific artist
-- `/songs/all-by-artist` - wszystkie piosenki artysty
+- `/songs/all-by-artist` - all songs by an artist
-- `/songs/isolated-tracks` - zwraca nazwy plików audio dla każdego instrumentu (percussion, bass, rhythm, lead), potrzebne do zbudowania linku do pliku na GitHub LFS
+- `/songs/isolated-tracks` - returns audio filenames for individual instruments (percussion, bass, rhythm, lead), used to construct Cloudflare R2 links

-Pliki audio hostowane na GitHub w formacie: `[instrument][songname].mp3`
+Audio files are hosted on Cloudflare R2 using the format: `[instrument][songname].mp3`

 **Note:**

 Selected elements of this project (audio service logic, error handling, UI refactoring, and code optimizations) were created with the support of generative AI